DimaSheiko/apep-docs/docs/framework/conditions/area.md

 >
 > _`area_range.combatenemies || area_range.cbenemies`_

 -   This condition counts the number of enemy combat units within a specified range of a target unit.
+The check is for units with a range less than the specified value.

 #### Parameters